jito-foundation/jito-solana/svm/doc/spec.md

 - `limit_to_load_programs`: Whether to limit the number of programs loaded for the transaction batch.
 - `recording_config`: Recording capabilities for transaction execution.
-- `transaction_account_lock_limit`: The max number of accounts that a transaction may lock.

 ### `LoadAndExecuteSanitizedTransactionsOutput`